Jane Fonda Fast Facts

 April 27, 2013 - Fonda puts her hand and footprint in cement next to her fathers' outside the Chinese Theater in Hollywood.
 Henry Fonda's were left there on July 24, 1942.

 August 16, 2013 - "The Butler" premieres.
-The movie centers on the life of a White House butler.
 Fonda portrays former first lady Nancy Reagan.

 March 4, 2014 - Random House publishes Fonda's book "Being a Teen: Everything Teen Girls & Boys Should Know About Relationships, Sex, Love, Health, Identity & More."